vv-work/MRTK-Test/docs/NewTechnicalTask.md

 - 🤢 `07:45` Post-Processing footages also deliver to Randolph.

 Now I will go to the toilet and plan the devlopment minute by minute

+Before starting ritual I need to bring into new Project.
+URP,Shader Graphi,

+Git version Controll.
+Remove unused packges

+- 🐸🤢 `06:00` **HL2** Deliver to the Randolph.
+- 🤢 `07:45` Post-Processing footages also deliver to Randolph.